TeklabsDigital/TekTag/README.md

 - Security Systems
 - Drone Navigation

+## BLE Support and Mesh Technology

+One of the key features of the TekTag is its compatibility with the STM32WB ecosystem, which offers support for a variety of Bluetooth Low Energy (BLE) protocols.
+BLE is a power-efficient version of classic Bluetooth and is designed for short-range communication between devices.

+A particularly exciting protocol within this ecosystem is BLE Mesh technology.
+BLE Mesh allows for many-to-many communication, creating a network of interconnected devices that can communicate with each other.
+This is an essential feature when deploying large numbers of TekTag devices in a hospital setting.

+### Benefits of BLE Mesh Technology

+There are several key benefits of using BLE Mesh technology in a TekTag deployment:

+1. **Scalability**: BLE Mesh networks can theoretically support up to 32,767 devices, making them highly scalable.
+This is ideal for large-scale deployments in hospitals, where you might need to monitor many patients simultaneously.

+2. **Reliability**: In a mesh network, data can take multiple paths to reach its destination, which increases the network's overall reliability.
+If one device fails or is disconnected, the network can automatically reconfigure itself to ensure data still reaches its destination.

+3. **Range**: While individual BLE devices have a limited range, a mesh network can extend that range significantly.
+Each device in the network can act as a relay, passing messages from one device to another.
+This allows data to travel large distances across the network, making it possible to cover an entire hospital.

+4. **Power Efficiency**: Despite their capabilities, BLE Mesh networks are highly power efficient.
+This is crucial for TekTag devices, which need to operate for extended periods without recharging.

+By leveraging the BLE protocols and mesh technology available in the STM32WB ecosystem, TekTag devices can provide a scalable, reliable, and power-efficient solution for patient monitoring in hospitals.
+This technology is central to our mission of improving patient outcomes and transforming healthcare delivery.

 ## **Hardware/Electronics**

 Our biosensor utilizes a range of high-performance components to achieve its functionality: